reshapebiotech/hiring/interviewing_process.md

 Make sure to make the candidate feel **comfortable and relaxed** for best results for everyone involved.
 We're actively trying to avoid scaring away highly productive individuals that just needs a bit of comfort during the interviewing process.

+Good questions:
+1. Why did you get into programming?
+2. What technology excites you lately?
+3. How do you handle conflicts?

 ## Technical competency interview

 There are two ways of doing this part of the screening:
 1) Candidates sends a project (with code) and we spend time analyzing and finding meaningful segments to talk about
-2) We send the candidate a small exercise we have (see exercise.md, only have backend version for now)
+2) We send the candidate a small exercise we have constructed (see \[backend|frontend\]/README.md)

 Regardles off which is picked, we meet up and talk a bit more in details about the exercise, ask relevant questions and give our best evaluation of the candidates answers

 The goal us to understand the candidate's technical capabilities and still make it a comfortable interview!

-Dont ask leading questions that you're set on an answer.
+Dont ask leading questions where you're set on an answer.
 Open-ended discussions are preferred!

 ## Culture-fit